ellatrix/micrograd/docs/3-0-makemore-MLP.md

 Instead of x (the inputs) being the same shape as y (the targets or labels), x is now y.length x blockSize matrix.

 We now want to create an embedding matrix.
-Each character can be positioned in 2D space.
+Each character can be embedded in 2D space.
 We'll randomly initialise this, it will be trained.
 Not that the embedding dimensions can be larger than 2, it just makes it easier to visualise the 2D space later.
 Again this is a hyper parameter we can tune.